pablo-unzueta/dml-nmr/README.md

 * `STO-3G`
 * `6-31G`

-Lastly, the advantage of using an ensemble net allows one to examine the uncertainty of prediction between the individual members to assess the quality of the prediction.
+Lastly, the advantage of using an ensemble net allows one to examine the uncertainty between the individual members to assess the quality of the prediction.
 By using the following argument:

     predict_shieldings = ensemble_net(atom='C', std=True)

-another set of files with the `.std` extension will be produced corresponding to the standard deviation of each new shielding precition.
-Please refer to our paper(add link to paper) to examine the 95% confidence intervals of each prediction.
+another set of files with the `.std` extension will be produced corresponding to the standard deviation of each new shielding prediction.
+Please refer to our paper(add link to paper) to examine the 95% confidence intervals per atom type.

 If you have downloaded the source code from github, you can use the driver `predict_shieldings.py` which acts on a directory of *Gaussian09* output or `.log` files.
 Using the following command in the `examples/predict/` directory will produce `.dml` files for each `.log` file.